 The Registry collects a small amount of confidential information on each joint replacement operation undertaken in Australia, with the exception of those people who choose not to have their information collected by the Registry.
-The information collected includes details of the patient including age, gender, weight, general health the reason for the surgery, the joint that was replaced and whether it was on the right or left side.
-Information on the type of artificial joint replacement and the individual components used in the operation are also collected.
+The information collected includes details of the patient including age, gender, weight, height, general health the reason for the surgery, the joint that was replaced and whether it was on the right or left side.
+Information on the type of artificial joint replacement and the individual components used in the operation as well as techniques used to implant these devices are also collected.